scottgriv/Business-Website/README.md

     }, 7000) // Hide button 7 seconds after scrolling stops
     setScrollTimeout(newTimeout)
 ```

 ### Customization

 Below is a list of the main files you can customize to your liking:

 1. `config.js` contains the site configuration (see above).
 2. `src/components/layout.js` contains the site layout.
 This is where the header, footer, and up arrow are displayed.
 3. `src/components/layout.css` contains the site layout CSS.
 This is where you can customize the styles and colors of the site.
 4. `src/components/seo.js` contains the site SEO.
 You can easily customize the SEO by editing the `siteMetadata` tree.
 5. `src/components/header.js` contains the site header and navigation menu.
 You can easily customize the menu items by editing the `menutabs` tree.
 6. `src/components/footer.js` contains the site footer.
 You can easily customize the footer items by editing the `pagefoot` tree.
 7. `src/images` directory contains the `icon.png` used for the site favicon and other places a small icon is needed.
 8. `src/pages` directory contains the site pages.
 You can easily add, remove, or edit pages here.
     - Make sure you also update the `src/components/header.js` file to include your new pages in the navigation menu.
 9. In the root directory, you can also edit the `gatsby-config.js` file to change the site metadata and other settings.
 10. Also in the root directory, you will find another directory called `static`.
 This directory contains the `fonts` and `images` folders.
 You can use the `fonts` folder to store your custom fonts and the `images` folder to store your custom images used throughout the site.

+> [!IMPORTANT!]
+> Please follow the [Guidelines for Forking This Project](#guidelines-for-forking-this-project) below if you plan on forking and using this project for your own purposes.

 ## What's Inside?

 Below is a list of the main files and folders in this repository and their specific purposes:

 ```bash
 Business-Website
 ├─ src # Source folder